The Real Ghostbusters: Production

-In the third season, some of the character designs were modified.
-Ray's character design was slimmed down to give the character a less overweight appearance and Slimer was given a tail instead of the formerly rounded bottom (he reverted to a stub in Season 6).
+In the second season, some of the character designs were modified.
+Ray's character design was slimmed down to give the character a less overweight appearance and Slimer was given a tail instead of the formerly rounded bottom (he reverted to a stub in Season 5).
 The biggest change was to the character of Janine, whose hair was completely changed from being short and spiky to long and straight.
 Her short skirts became longer and her small pointy eyeglasses were changed to big round eyeglasses.
 Her overall design was softened, as was her personality.
 Her voice was also softened with Kath Soucie taking over the voice role from Laura Summer.
 ABC also went back, and redubbed Peter's and Janine's dialogue in several episodes of the show with Dave Coulier and Kath Soucie, respectively.
-Changes to Janine's character were eventually addressed in the season 6 episode (#118) entitled, "Janine, You've Changed".
+Changes to Janine's character were eventually addressed in the season 6 episode (#66) entitled, "Janine, You've Changed".

-Most of these changes were the result of ABC hiring a consulting firm called Q5, in an attempt for guidance on improving the network's low ratings for their Saturday Morning lineup, a move strongly criticized by the show's writers J. Michael Straczynski (who was a story editor on the series and wrote episodes for every season except 4 and 7) and Michael Reaves.
+Most of these changes were the result of ABC hiring a consulting firm called Q5, in an attempt for guidance on improving the network's low ratings for their Saturday Morning lineup, a move strongly criticized by the show's writers J. Michael Straczynski (who was a story editor on the series and wrote episodes for every season except 3 and 6) and Michael Reaves.
 Many of the changes brought on by Q5 were even criticized by Straczynski as being racist and sexist, such as having each Ghostbuster have a specific role (such as a body, Peter being the mouth, Ray the heart, and Egon the brain) but making Winston (the only main African American character) the driver saying he is "the hands".
 Another example would be stating how the character of Janine needed to be "more nurturing", dressed in more "dress-like outfits" and made "less harsh and slutty".

-At the start of the series' fourth season in 1988, the opening was completely redone to center around Slimer.
+At the start of the series' third season in 1988, the opening was completely redone to center around Slimer.
 Eventually the episodes were expanded from their original half-hour format to last an hour, and the overall feel of the show was changed to be more youthful, with episodes having a lighter tone to be less frightening.

-By season 5, Louis Tully was added to the show following the character's appearance in Ghostbusters II.
+By season 4, Louis Tully was added to the show following the character's appearance in Ghostbusters II.